WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### `path mapping add`

-Create a path mapping that allows you to define a separate target path for a specific target filesystem.
+Create a path mapping that allows you to define a alternative target path for a specific target filesystem.
 These will be automatically applied to a new migration.

+When path mapping is not used, the source path is created on the target filesystem.

 :::note
 Path mappings cannot be applied to existing migrations.
 Delete and recreate a migration if you want a path mapping to apply.